garymcm/wsprnet_api/README.md

 <sup>2</sup> When the Call and Reporter call signs are identical, then the results will include Spots where Call **or** Reporter match; otherwise, it's where Call **and**  Reporter match.

 # Band Values
+Note: The WSPRNet ingress process takes the reported frequency and applies `Math.floor()` then stores the resultant integer in the `band` field (unless the reported frequency is less than `0.25 Mhz` (LF), which is recorded as `-1`).
+So any missing band(s) in the list can still be retrieved.
+However, we appreciate PRs to keep list up to date.
 | Band | `band` parameter |
 | :--: | ---------------- |
 | -1 | LF|